 The role of district nurses

-Our district nurses provide care in concert with health paraprofessionals for students at all schools.
+Our licensed school nurses provide care in concert with health paraprofessionals for students at all schools.
 They perform the following services.

 - develop and assist with the implementation of individual health plans for students with chronic health conditions